 Teton Science Schools, and the SMTC

-More Information: Flyer
+More Information: 2023-2024 Flyer

 Fall 2022

 We were honored to work with University of Wyoming's Laughlin Lab on their Global Vegetation Project.
-Along with graduate assistant Matt Bisk, there are now a set of standards-aligned resources for educators to connect the Global Vegetation Project into their K-12 classrooms!
+Supported by graduate assistant Matt Bisk, there are now a set of standards-aligned resources for educators to connect the Global Vegetation Project into their K-12 classrooms!
 We're particularly excited that Data Nuggets recently published some related resources to make this work available to even more teachers around the country.
 Let us know if you use these resources - we'd love to hear how they work for you!